fredericbonnet/seaborg/README.md

 ## License

-PicoTest is released under the terms of the The 3-Clause BSD License:
+Seaborg is released under the terms of the The 3-Clause BSD License:

 https://opensource.org/licenses/BSD-3-Clause